-- Final, signed URLA by the applicant and co-applicant (if applicable); - Signed Closing Disclosure; - Certified copy of the Deed of Mortgage and Restrictive Covenants incorporated detailing the affordability period terms and conditions; - Copy of the minute of presentation of the Deed of Mortgage and Restrictive Covenants or the printed page of the official page of the Puerto Rico Property Registry (Registro de la Propiedad) where the information appears that the deed is duly presented; - Copy of the Deed of Sale;

-- Copy of the minute of presentation of the Deed of Sale or the printed page of the official page of the Puerto Rico Property Registry where the information appears that the deed is duly presented; - Any other pertinent documents requested by PRHFA.
+- Final, signed URLA by the applicant and co-applicant (if applicable) - Signed Closing Disclosure - Certified copy of the Deed of Mortgage with the second lien incorporated detailing the affordability period terms and conditions - Copy of the minute of presentation of the Deed of Mortgage with the second lien or the printed page of the official page of the Land Registry where the information appears that the deed is duly presented - Copy of the Deed of Sale - Copy of the minute of presentation of the Deed of Sale or the printed page of the official page of the Land Registry where the information appears that the deed is duly presented - Final, form 1008 Uniform Underwriting and Transmittal Summary - Any other document the PRHFA may deem necessary

 The PRHFA will verify that the aforementioned documents align with the proposed transaction and are registered in the SSP.
-Lending Institutions may request additional time beyond the forty-five (45) days, if just cause is provided to PRHFA.
+Lending Institutions may request additional time beyond the two (2) calendar days, if just cause is provided to PRHFA.
 PRHFA will work with the Borrower's Lending Institution to ensure the availability and transfer of the CDBG-DR award.